architect/hydrate/readme.md

 # Hydrate [![Build Status](https://travis-ci.com/architect/hydrate.svg?branch=master)](https://travis-ci.com/architect/hydrate)

 @architect/hydrate ensures that all functions managed by architect have their dependencies installed.
-Functions with all required dependencies are considered to be 'hydrated' - thus the name!
+Functions containing all its required dependencies are considered to be 'hydrated' - thus the name!

 @architect/hydrate supports dependencies managed in the following languages using the following package managers: